mbassalbioinformatics/CnRAP/README.md

 ```
 gcc -O2 kseq_test.c -lz -o kseq_test
 ```
-_(Optional)_ You can now add the path to _kseq_test_ to your .bashrc file or, more conveniently, just pass the full path to the CnRAP script.
+_(Optional)_ You can now add the path to _kseq_test_ to your ~/.bashrc file or, more conveniently, just pass the full path to the CnRAP script.

 ## Genome Prep Prior to Running CnRAP